 The subject property is located within Expansion Area 2a, situated between Polo Club Blvd and Man o' War Blvd, and located approximately 1⁄2 mile northeast of the Man o' Was Blvd interchange with Interstate 75.
-The subject property was part of a large agricultural tract located along the eastern portion of the Urban Service Boundary that has been platted as Hamburg East.
+The subject property is part of a larger agricultural area located along the eastern portion of the Urban Service Boundary that has been platted as Hamburg East.
 The property is currently situated in an area of mixed land uses and zoning.

 The subject property was added to the Urban Service Area in 1996 with the approval of the Expansion Area and adoption of the Expansion Area Master Plan (EAMP).
-During the 1996 expansion, the Planning Commission initiated and recommended approval of a zone change for the entire 5,400 acres of the Expansion Area to update the zone across the county.
-However, at that time, the Urban County Council denied the zone change because of community concerns and a want to have a broader discussion regarding the potential zoning in the area.
+During the 1996 expansion, the Planning Commission initiated and recommended approval of a zone change for the entire 5,400 acres of the Expansion Area to update the zoning across the county.
+However, at that time, the Urban County Council denied the zone change because of community concerns and a want to have a broader discussion regarding the potential zoning in the expansion areas.
+It is important to note that the Urban County Council made clear that the decision not to rezone the expansion areas was based on the need to provide greater public discussion and reliance on the public process beyond mere compliance with the EAMP.
+The weight of the Urban County Council's decision and the tie to community input was further reiterated in 2001, when the EAMP became an adopted element of the Comprehensive Plan.
+As updates to the Comprehensive Plan have occurred, the future land use recommendations have been carried forward.
+However, with the changes that have occurred within the Urban County since 1996 there has been a greater need to both meet the EAMP and provide places that comply with the adopted Comprehensive Plans.
+These plans represent the changing needs and desires of the Lexington community.

-In 2001, the EAMP became an adopted element of the Comprehensive Plan, and its future land use recommendations have been carried forward to the 2018 Comprehensive Plan.
-The subject property has been recommended for EAR-1 and EAR-2 landuses and the extension of the "park road" extending from Man o' War Blvd to Winchester Rd.
-The EAMP envisions the EAR-1 zoning to be located along the greenway, with the park road acting as a separation between the greater available density in the EAR-2 zone.
-The greenway located along the southwest portion of the recommended EAR-1 zoning is meant to act as a unifying element that connected residents to goods and services, and provided integration between the various land uses on both sides of Man o' War Blvd.
+The subject property has been recommended for EAR-1 and EAR-2 landuses and the extension of the "park road" from Man o' War Boulevard to Winchester Road.
+The EAMP envisions the EAR-1 land use and zoning to be located along the greenway, with the park road acting as a separation between the greater available density in the EAR-2 land use and zone.
+The greenway located along the southwest portion of the recommended EAR-1 land use is meant to act as a unifying element to connect residents to goods and services, and provide integration between the various land uses on both sides of Man o' War Boulevard.
+For the land included in this application, 20.41 acres are recommended for EAR-1 land use, defined as 0-3 dwelling units per gross acre, totaling 0 to 61 dwelling units.
+Likewise, 20.08 acres are recommended for EAR-2 land use, defined as 3-6 dwelling units per gross acre, totaling 60 to 120 dwelling units.
+This amended application does not conform to the EAMP's future Land Use Element for this portion of Expansion Area 2a, flipping the areas proposed for EAR-1 and EAR-2 zoning.